-Lids and caps larger than three inches in diameter can be recycled.
+Lids larger than three inches in diameter can be recycled.
 Tin can lids must stay hooked to the can and be pushed down inside.
-Plastic caps and lids smaller than three inches in diameter, and detached metal lids go in the garbage.
+Lids smaller than three inches in diameter, and detached metal lids go in the garbage.

 Compostable food ware

 Compostable food ware cannot go in your recycling cart.
 Plain uncoated (non-shiny) paper plates and approved Cedar Grove compostable food ware (pdf) is accepted in your food and yard waste cart.
 All other food ware labeled compostable or biodegradable goes in your garbage.

 Computers and electronics

 You can request a home pickup for your computer, monitor, or television by calling (206) 684-3000.
 There is a $20 collection fee.
 Limit: three items.
 These materials will be recycled safely.

 For free recycling dropoff of computers, monitors, and TVs, visit E-Cycle Washington or call 1(800) RECYCLE.